junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Often comes in:_  153 or 200 mg tablets

 Amodiaquine is used with artesunate to treat falciparum malaria.

 Amodiaquine and artesunate sometimes come together in a combined tablet.
 This combination may be less safe for people with HIV.

-_Dosage of_ amodiaquine—using tablets of 153 mg
+_Dosage of_ amodiaquine, using tablets of 153 mg
 For treatment of falciparum malaria, give once a day for 3 days.

 _In each dose give:_